RajaShyam/JET_movie_ratings/README.md

 3. Navigate to project directory - `cd JET_movie_ratings;`
 4. Install the module - `sudo python3 setup.py clean build install`

 Now the project initial scripts are installed as module.
-The below files are available as executable files.
+The below are the executable files -

 1. This executable file is responsible for setup of source data in hdfs - `/usr/local/bin/download_files`
 2. This executable file is a trigger file to initiate the Movie Ratings ingestion process - `/usr/local/bin/movie_ratings_ingestion.py`